abmateensethi-png/University-Assessment-Report/README.md

 This repository contains a detailed report created using Overleaf.
 The report includes explanations of Course Learning Outcomes (CLOs), Program Learning Outcomes (PLOs), student performance data, mathematical equations and bibliography.

 The report is useful for understanding the assessment and performance metrics in university courses.
+The report is highly useful for anyone seeking to understand the assessment structure, performance metrics and professional document preparation within a university academic context.

 Author: Abdul Mateen